cswhjiang/machine-learning-tools-with-golang/shot_gun/readme.md

-A golang implementation of Shot Gun (https://github.com/akyrola/shotgun)
+A golang implementation of Shot Gun (https://github.com/akyrola/shotgun).
+In progress.